-Sessional Exam: The question paper for sessional examination is for 25 marks, covering half of the syllabus for first sessional and remaining half for second sessional exam.
-The question paper shall consist of Three Sections with Two Questions (EITHER / OR type) in each section.
+The question paper for sessional examination shall be for 25 marks, covering half of the syllabus for first sessional and remaining half for second sessional exam.
+The question paper shall consist of three sections with Two Questions (EITHER/ OR Type) in each section.
 The student shall answer one question from each section.

-End Exam: The question paper for end examination is for 60 marks.
-It shall consist of Five Units, each containing Two Questions (EITHER / OR type) from each unit of the syllabus, with a weightage of 12 marks.
-Each of these questions may contain sub-questions.
-The student shall answer one question from each unit.
+The question paper for End examination shall be for 60 marks.
+The Question paper shall contain Five Units with Two Questions (Either or Type) from each unit.
+Each of these questions may contain subquestions. and the student should answer any one question from each unit.
+Each Question carries 12 marks.